Bridge to let mortgages

 In most standard bridging deals, especially those involving experienced investors and strong assets, no guarantor is required.

-A bridging loan is a short-term finance option designed to help you purchase or refinance property quickly, especially when speed, flexibility, or property condition rule out traditional mortgages.
+GET IN TOUCHA bridging loan is a short-term finance option designed to help you purchase or refinance property quickly, especially when speed, flexibility, or property condition rule out traditional mortgages.
 Like any financial product, it comes with both benefits and risks.

 Pros

-- Fast access to funds – Approval in 24–48 hours, with completion in as little as 5–10 days
+- Fast access to funds, Approval in 24-48 hours, with completion in as little as 5-10 days

 - Flexible lending criteria – Ideal for auction purchases, uninhabitable properties, or refurbishment projects